sysujjlab/sysujjlab.github.io/content/publication/conference-paper-Analysis/index.md

 ---
-title: 'Peak Age of Information Optimization of Slotted Aloha'
+title: 'Analysis of LO leakage in CMOS Gilbert mixer by cadence spectreRF for direct conversion application'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here